iastoneCO/Homeworks/AndrewStone-14-Web-Development.md

 26. What are the individual components of microservices called?

-- how microservices and architecture work to deliver more robust, reliable, and repeatable infrastructure as code.
+- Services

 27. What is a service that writes to a database and communicates to other services?

-- Back-end server
+- API Service , Back-end server
 Executes business logic and
 writes or reads corresponding
 data to and from a database.